mattlewis92/angular-bootstrap-confirm/README.md

 #### hide-cancel-button
 When set will hide the cancel button.

+#### popover-class
+A CSS class that will be set on the popover that is opened.

 ### confirmationPopoverDefaults
 There is also a value you can use to set the defaults like so:
 ```javascript